dreamsxin/ext-async/README.md

 A `TcpSocket` wraps a TCP network conneciton.
 It implements `DuplexStream` to provide access based on the stream API.
 Closing a TCP socket will close both read and write sides of the stream.
 You can use `getWritableStream()` to aquire the writer and call `close()` on it to signal the remote peer that the stream is half-closed, you can still read data from the remote peer until the stream is closed by the remote peer.

+A call to `encrypt()` is needed in order to establish TLS connection encryption.
+You have to pass a `TlsClientEncryption` object to `connect()` if you want to establish an encrypted connection.
+A call to `encrypt()` will return the negotiated ALPN protocol or NULL when ALPN is not being used.

 ```php
 namespace Concurrent\Network;